VIAME/VIAME/README.md

 ### Python Processes

-One KWIVER's great strengths (as provided by Sprokit) is the ability to create hybrid pipelines which combine C++ and Python processes in the same pipeline.
+One of KWIVER's great strengths (as provided by Sprokit) is the ability to create hybrid pipelines which combine C++ and Python processes in the same pipeline.
 This greatly facilitates prototyping complex processing pipelines.
 To test this out we'll still use the `numbers` process, but we'll use a Python version of the `print_number` process called `kw_print_number_process` the code for which can be seen in [sprokit/processes/python/kw_print_number_process.py](sprokit/processes/python/kw_print_number_process.py).
 As usual, we can lean about this process with a `processopedia` command: `processopedia -t kw_print_number_process -d`:

 	Process type: kw_print_number_process
 	  Description: A Simple Kwiver Test Process